internal-page-background-header

-Managing change controlChange control in life science development is critical to ensuring the ultimate safety of end users.
-And having a formal process in place to capture, approve and track all change requests is a major part of GxP compliance.
+Change control in life science development is critical to ensuring the safety of patients.
+Having a formal process in place to capture, approve and track all change requests is a major part of GxP compliance.

-Change control is a feature of all of the different GxP (best practice guidelines) from GLP (Good Laboratory Practice) through GMP (Good Manufacturing Practice) to GDP (Good Distribution Practice).
+Imposing formal change management, therefore, is a feature of all of the different GxP (best practice guidelines) from GLP (Good Laboratory Practice) through GMP (Good Manufacturing Practice) to GDP (Good Distribution Practice).
 It is referenced by the FDA, the MHRA and the WHO as a central method by which dangerous mistakes can be averted and consequent harm to consumers can be prevented.

 What is change control and why is it important?

-• Vital changes being ignored
+• Vital changes being ignored.

-• Changes that may cause unintended consequences for other parts of the production system/product
+• Changes that may cause unintended consequences for other parts of the production system/product.

 But the change request process in some organisations is still carried out in manual ways.
-There may be formal meetings that take place with a change control group that are intended to ensure nothing slips through the net, but issues may still be raised by paper document or email.
+There may be formal meetings that take place with a change control board that are intended to ensure nothing slips through the net, but issues may still be raised by paper document or email.
 They may not immediately trigger automated workflows and they can end up getting lost or delayed in the system as a result.

 Ultimately, this can result in serious inefficiencies, inadequate evidence for compliance and breaches of safety that could endanger human life.

-Mapping a seven step change control process
+Mapping a seven-step change control process

 With the right eQMS, forms can be set up in the system that capture all required information (including groups of documents that need to be completed) ready for review.